TOAST-DOCS/API-Gateway/en/console-guide.md

 > **[Caution] Accuracy of Requests Per Second**
 > - The requests per seconds set and the actual number of requests could slightly differ depending on the time delivered to API Gateway, request processing time, and other factors.

+### Request Restriction Policy
+Applies registered request restriction policy to stage resource paths or methods.
+For more information, see [Request Restriction Policy](./console-guide/#request-restriction-policy).

+1. Select a stage on **Stage** tab.
+2. Select **Settings** tab.
+3. On Stage Tree screen, select a path or method you want to apply request restriction policy.
+4. **Enables (On)** request restriction policy.
+5. Select a request restriction policy to apply and click on **Modify** button to save it.
+6. Click on the **Deploy Stage** button.
+When the stage deployment is complete, the set request restriction policy works.

 ### API Key

 When making an API request to API Gateway, it is restricted to only the specified API key to be requested.